CASNR ADVISORY BOARD

-- CASNR faculty members conduct over 100 programs and workshops for our constituencies each year.
+- CASNR faculty members conduct more than 100 programs and workshops for our constituencies each year.

 - CASNR faculty serve the agricultural and natural resources industry through local producer boards and are active in other local, state and national organizations.

 CASNR has developed programs that make the transition to college easier.
-The CASNR Ag Pals Program offers incoming students an opportunity to meet upperclass students who serve as mentors.
+The CASNR Ag Pals Program offers incoming students an opportunity to meet upper-class students who serve as mentors.
 CASNR also offers an Early Alert Program that identifies students having difficulty in their classes and makes them aware of tutoring and other services offered by CASNR and the university.
 Additionally, faculty members conduct targeted academic advising so that each student receives personal attention from a professor.
-These programs have resulted in a CASNR retention rate of 85 percent and a graduation rate of 71 percent – among the highest in the university.
+These programs have resulted in a CASNR retention rate of 88.6 percent and a four-year graduation rate of 47.9 percent – among the highest in the university.